-Westminster Abbey is officially known as the “Collegiate Church of Saint Peter at Westminster,” and is a Gothic church located in the City of Westminster in central London.
+Westminster Abbey is officially known as the “Collegiate Church of Saint Peter at Westminster,” and is a famous Gothic church located in the City of Westminster in central London.
 It’s one of the most famous religious buildings in the United Kingdom.

 It has been the place of coronation and burial site for English and British monarchs ever since the coronation of William the Conqueror in 1066.
-It’s believed that a church was founded on its located as early as the 7th century.
+It’s believed that a church was founded on its location as early as the 7th century.
 The current building began in the year 1245 on orders of King Henry III.